-- Local and state regulations are in place to better manage nutrient risks based on the unique conditions that exist in your location.
-Designing a nutrient management plan within these regulations addresses local concerns and minimizes risk within your unique ecosystem. - Depending on your location, regulatory agencies may include federal, state, or local policies. - In general, if your location is regulated by nutrient policies (such as nutrient management plans), all of your nutrient BMP will be designed according to these policies. - Understand the importance of nutrient licensing.
+Local and state regulations are in place to better manage nutrient risks based on the unique conditions that exist in your location.
+Designing a nutrient management plan within these regulations addresses local concerns and minimizes risk within your unique ecosystem.
+Depending on your location, regulatory agencies may include federal, state, or local policies.
+In general, if your location is regulated by nutrient policies (such as nutrient management plans), all of your nutrient BMPs will be designed according to these policies.